$\ell_0$-penalized maximum likelihood for sparse directed acyclic graphs: The setting and the estimator

 \subsubsection{The main results and their implications}

-We show in Theorem \ref{main.theorem} that with a choice of the tuning parameter $\lambda^2$ of order $\log p / n (( p/ s_0) \vee 1 )$, the number of edges $\hat s$ of the estimator is of the same order of magnitude as the number of edges $s_0$ of the true DAG.
-Moreover, we show that $\hat B$ and $\hat \Omega$ converges in Frobenius norm to some $\tilde B_0$ and $\tilde \Omega_0$ respectively, where $\Theta (\tilde B_0 , \tilde \Omega_0) = \Theta_0$ is a representation of the true DAG with $\tilde s$ edges (see Section \ref{subsec.permutations}), and with $\tilde s$ of the same order of magnitude as $s_0$.
-The rate of convergence is of order $\lambda^2 s_0 $.
-To arrive at this result, we need that at least a fixed proportion of the non-zero coefficients of any representation of the true DAG is above the ``noise level'', the latter being of order $\sqrt {\log p / n}(\sqrt {p/s_0} \vee 1) $ (see Condition \ref{beta-min.condition}): in analogy to regression, we call this the ``beta-min'' condition.
+We show in Theorem~\ref{maintheorem} that with a choice of the tuning parameter $\lambda^2$ of order $\log p / n (( p/ s_0) \vee1 )$, the number of edges $\hat s$ of the estimator is of the same order of magnitude as the number of edges $s_0$ of a true underlying minimal-edge I-MAP.
+Moreover, we show that $\hat B$ and $\hat\Omega$ converges in Frobenius norm to some $\tilde B_0$ and $\tilde\Omega_0$, respectively, where $\Theta(\tilde B_0, \tilde\Omega_0) = \Theta_0$ is a representation of the true DAG with $\tilde s$ edges (see Section~\ref{subsecpermutations}), and with $\tilde s$ of the same order of magnitude as $s_0$.
+The rate of convergence is of order~$\lambda^2 s_0 $.
+To arrive at this result, we need that at least a fixed proportion of the nonzero coefficients of any representation of the true DAG is above the ``noise level,'' the latter being of order $\sqrt{\log p / n}(\sqrt{p/s_0} \vee1) $ (see Condition \ref{beta-mincondition}): in analogy to regression, we call this the ``beta-min'' condition.
 Some of our other conditions are trivially satisfied when $p = {\mathcal O} (n/\log(n))$ is sufficiently small.

 The ``noise level'' indicates two regimes for $(n,p,s_0)$.
-If $s_0$ is at least of the order of $p$ (or larger), than the ``noise level'' is of the order $\sqrt{\log(p)/n}$ which is small even if $p$ is very large relative to $n$.
-This scenario is often realistic saying that a fixed non-zero proportion of the nodes has at least one parent: we call it the standard sparsity regime.
+If $s_0$ is at least of the order of $p$ (or larger), then the ``noise level'' is of the order $\sqrt{\log(p)/n}$ which is small even if $p$ is very large relative to $n$.
+This scenario is often realistic saying that a fixed nonzero proportion of the nodes has at least one parent: we call it the standard sparsity regime.
 The other scenario is for $s_0 \ll p$, corresponding to very sparse DAGs, which we call the ultra-high sparsity regime.
 The reason for the two different noise level scenarios is that we estimate $p$ error variances in $\Omega_0$: when $s_0 \ll p$, the term from estimating these error variances is dominating.

-When making a more stringent ``beta-min'' condition and choosing the regularization parameter of larger order than the ``noise level'' (or the same order if $s_0 = {\mathcal O} (1)$), we can recover the minimal-edge I-MAP.
-When assuming in addition the faithfulness condition (but \emph{not} requiring strong faithfulness), see Section \ref{subsec.DAGSEM}, we can recover the true underlying Markov equivalence class.
-This then allows to derive bounds for causal inference, exactly along the lines of \citet{makapb09}.
+When making a more stringent ``beta-min'' condition and choosing the regularization parameter of larger order than the ``noise level'' [or the same order if $s_0 = {\mathcal O} (1)$], we can recover the minimal-edge I-MAP.